What Are American Cockroaches?

 Open basement or garage doors

-Inside boxes or used appliances or on potted plants
+Inside boxes, used appliances, or on potted plants

 Where will I find American cockroaches?